Australia–Palestine relations: 2020s

 On 15 August 2024, Liberal Party leader Peter Dutton called on the Australian government to ban the entry of Palestinian refugees from Gaza.
-His remarks were condemned by independent MP Zali Steggall, Education Minister Jason Clare and Australia Palestine Advocacy Network leader Nasser Mashni for promoting racial stereotypes.
+His remarks were condemned by independent MP Zali Steggall, Education Minister Jason Clare, and Australia Palestine Advocacy Network leader Nasser Mashni for promoting racial stereotypes.
 That same day, SBS World News reported that the Australian government has rejected the majority of Palestinian visa applications, accepting 2,922 and rejecting 7,111 in the period since October 2023.
 By contrast, the Australian government had granted 8,746 visas to Israeli citizens while rejecting only 235 during that same period.

 In late July 2025, the Albanese government joined 15 other countries including France, Canada and New Zealand in signing the 'New York Call' which proposed recognising Palestinian statehood at the United Nations General Assembly in September 2025.
 On 4 August 2025, Prime Minister Anthony Albanese held a phone call with Palestinian President Mahmoud Abbas.
 He was thanked for his humanitarian efforts and re-affirmed Canberra's commitment to a two-state solution, but has not recognised Palestinian statehood as of yet.
 Albanese additionally revealed his intention to formally meet with Abbas in September on the sidelines of the UN General Assembly.

 On 11 August 2025, Anthony Albanese announced that Australia would formally recognise a Palestinian state at the United Nations General Assembly in September.
 He said that 'Australia will recognise the right of the Palestinian people to a state of their own, predicated on the commitments Australia has received from the Palestinian Authority'.
 These commitments include recognition of Israel's right to exist, demilitarisation and a fresh round of general elections.

-On 21 September 2025, Australia officially recognised the State of Palestine, together with Canada and the United Kingdom.
+On 21 September 2025, Australia officially recognised Palestine, together with Canada and the United Kingdom.

 Public opinion

 Pro-Palestinian graffiti on campaign ads for Australian politician Ged Kearney in the Melbourne suburb of Preston.

-Some Aboriginal Australians including the Aboriginal Legal Service have expressed sympathy for Palestinians due to perceived historical parallels.
+Some Aboriginal Australians, including the Aboriginal Legal Service, have expressed sympathy for Palestinians due to perceived historical parallels.
 Australian Jewish journalist Antony Loewenstein has criticised mainstream Australian Zionist groups such as AIJAC and the Executive Council of Australian Jewry for supporting Israel's military occupation of the Palestinians.

 During the Gaza war, a poll by the Guardian Essential found Australians wanted their government to provide aid to the Palestinians.
 In May 2024, a YouGov poll conducted between 19 and 23 April found that 35% of Australians supported recognising a Palestinian state, while 21% opposed recognition and 44% stated that they did not know.